twosigma/git-meta/slides/presentation.md

-Slim `push` performs the same operation across repositories; it validates the consistency of your local repositories and performs a Git `push` on each visible sub-repository.
+Slim `push` performs the same operation across repositories; it validates the consistency of your local repositories and performs a Git `push` on each open sub-repository.
 When the sub-repository pushes have finished it executes a `push` on the meta-repository.

 --